mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   design was aimed to make the Core objects more readily extendible to other uses than MsPASS.
-We encourage users to consider using the core objects as base classes for other ways of handling any time of time series data that match the concepts defined above.
+We encourage users to consider using the core objects as base classes for other ways of handling any kind of time series data that match the concepts defined above.

 | The primary distinction between CoreTimeSeries and CoreSeismogram and their
   higher level representation as TimeSeries and Seismogram is the addition